nickhericks/techdegree-project-1/README.md

 ## Code example
 An example of one of the JavaScript functions in this project:
-1. The getRandomQuote function below takes an array of objects as an argument.
+- getRandomQuote function accepts an array of objects as an argument.
-2. The array's length is used to generate a random number within the range of the array's index.
+- The array's length is used to generate a random number within the range of the array's index.
-3. The number is then used to select a random object within the array, which the function then returns.
+- The number is used to select a random object within the array, which the function then returns.

 ```javascript
 function getRandomQuote(array) {